SNB targets summer market lull to weaken Swiss franc

 Data and price action support the view among traders that the Swiss National Bank has made several such moves in recent weeks.

-The franc is hovering near four-month lows against the euro EURCHF= and hit a more than three-month low versus the dollar CHF= this week, with the options market suggesting the bias for bets in favor of further gains in the franc, especially against the single currency, is gradually waning.
-EUCH1MRR=
+The franc is hovering near four-month lows against the euro and hit a more than three-month low versus the dollar this week, with the options market suggesting the bias for bets in favour of further gains in the franc, especially against the single currency, is gradually waning.

 Data from the SNB on Monday suggested it had intervened last week, right in the middle of the traditional lull in July and August, when asset managers and traders go on holiday and volumes are at least 10-15 percent lower than the average $5 trillion a day.